Global Payroll

 Income Basic Tax (IBT)

-In addition to regular income tax under the Income Tax Act, Taiwan imposes IBT at a flat rate of 20% on individuals who are tax residents in Taiwan (including expatriates staying in Taiwan for 183 days or more in a tax year).
-Foreign-sourced income is included in the IBT calculation if the following conditions are met:
+In addition to regular income tax under the Income Tax Act, Taiwan imposes IBT at a flat rate of 20% on individuals who are tax residents in Taiwan, including expatriates staying in Taiwan for 183 days or more in a tax year.
+Foreign-sourced income is included in the IBT calculation if the applicable statutory thresholds are met.

 Under the IBT Act, taxpayers must calculate the IBT due on income subject to IBT after adding back certain items and compare it with the regular income tax payable.
-If IBT payable exceeds regular income tax payable, taxpayers must calculate and pay IBT using the following formula:
+If IBT payable exceeds regular income tax payable, taxpayers must calculate and pay the difference accordingly.

 Payroll Compliance in Taiwan